ohenley/adacore_jetson/jetson_nano_modules_cross.md

 hostname -I | awk '{print $1}'
 ```

 2. From now on we will access the Jetson remotely using the network address just found.
-Connect to the remote/**target** Jetson board, eg using ssh:
+Connect to the remote/**target** Jetson board from your local machine/**host**, eg using ssh:
 ```
 ssh my_jetson_username@192.168.xyz.xyz
 ```